bitcoin-sv/arc/doc/README.md

 which makes it possible for ARC to validate the transaction without having to download the parent transactions.
 In most cases the sender already has all the information from the parent transaction, as this is needed to sign the transaction.

+With the successful adoption of Bitcoin ARC, this format should establish itself as the new standard of interchange between wallets and non-mining nodes on the network.

 The extended format has been described in detail in [BIP-239](BIP-239).

 The following diagrams show the difference between validating a transaction in the standard and extended format: